Reza’s Restaurant shut down due to ‘dangerous and hazardous violations’

 The Department of Buildings cited and shut down the restaurant, at 5255 N. Clark St., after violations were discovered during an inspection July 18.

-Reza’s Restaurant in Edgewater was shut down twice in the same week for several violations, city officials said.
+Reza’s Restaurant in Edgewater was shut down twice in the same week after inspection found several code violations, city officials said.

 The Department of Buildings cited and shut down the restaurant, at 5255 N. Clark St., after “numerous dangerous and hazardous violations” were discovered during an inspection July 18, according to the Department of Buildings spokesman Michael Puccinelli.